XNBlank/discord-linux/README.md

 Discord-Linux is a wrapper for [DiscordApp](http://discordapp.com/).
 This was made for those who would like to run Discord under it's own program on Linux.
 There are two different flavours of Discord-Linux; x86 (32bit) and x64 (64bit).

-At the moment it is in a very simple state and will be updated frequently.
-If you find any issues, write it up in the issues tab and I'll see what I can do.

-### If you have any questions or need support, feel free to drop by the Discord channel : https://discord.gg/0XKEBLSe6cdvBgWo
+### If you have any questions, feel free to drop by the Discord channel : https://discord.gg/0XKEBLSe6cdvBgWo
----

-## TODO

-**Nothing**.
-If you have a suggestion, feel free to drop by the Discord channel and voice it!
 ---

 ## FAQ